8 Things To Know Before Starting A Reward And Recognition Program

 You know that it would make your employees content, but what will it serve to the company?

 No employee recognition program is successful without a specific company goal.
-Some common goals include:
+Some standard plans include:

 - Taking the retention rate up